rackspace/runway/docs/source/cfngin/configuration.rst

   .. attribute:: class_path
     :type: Optional[str]
+    :value: None

-    A python importable path to the :ref:`Blueprint` class to be used.
+    A python importable path to the |Blueprint| class to be used.

     Exactly one of :attr:`~cfngin.stack.class_path` or :attr:`~cfngin.stack.template_path` must be defined.